jnozzi/cocoadev.com/markdown/DrawerMadness.md

-General/DrawerMadness is an Apple sample project, located at /Developer/Examples/General/AppKit/General/DrawerMadness/, showing several different ways to use and configure drawers.
-See General/DrawerAbuse before you do, though.
+DrawerMadness is an Apple sample project, located at /Developer/Examples/AppKit/DrawerMadness/, showing several different ways to use and configure drawers.
+See DrawerAbuse before you do, though.